CameronWills/FatAntelope/README.md

 ## How it works

-FatAntelope parses the two config (xml) files into two trees and performs an unordered diff / comparison to identify nodes that have been updated, inserted or deleted.
-And then generates a XDT transform from the difference.
+FatAntelope parses the two config (xml) files into two trees and performs an unordered diff / comparison to identify nodes that have been updated, inserted or deleted, and then generates a XDT transform from these differences.

 The XML diff / comparison algorithm is a C# port of the 'XDiff' algorithm described here: http://pages.cs.wisc.edu/~yuanwang/xdiff.html